What is the best Amp for a Taylor T5Z Acoustic Guitar? (our top pick)

 Should the amp have gain (distortion)?

 Acoustic amps usually let you push some gain, but they guard against feedback more than electric guitars.
 If you want some light distortion, make sure you pull volume down as you pull gain up.
+Alternatively, you could grab an acoustic distortion pedal like the Fender Smolder.
+And with a guitar like the T5z that has a lot of electric guitar qualities, you should definitely carve out room for some breakup and gain increase.
+Just make sure you take care of any feedback issues along the way.

 Conclusion

 There's a lot of flexibility with the amp you chose for the Taylor T5z.
 It's a great guitar, so we'd recommend getting an amp that's going to be as faithful as possible to the guitar's natural vibe and tone.
+It's important to point out that the Fishman Loudbox is just a recommendation and opinion, based on our experience and research.

 As such, it might not work for everyone.